google-research/google-research/scann/README.md

 search at scale.
 This code implements [1, 2], which includes search space pruning and quantization for Maximum Inner Product Search and also supports other distance functions such as Euclidean distance.
-The implementation is designed for x86 processors with AVX2 support.
+The implementation is optimized for x86 processors with AVX support.
 ScaNN achieves state-of-the-art performance on [ann-benchmarks.com](http://ann-benchmarks.com) as shown on the glove-100-angular dataset below: